 THE CARNIVAL’S HISTORY

-Tempio’s Carnival is a historic carnival, unique in Sardinia, repeatedly copied and cloned but unachievable in spirit, animation, in involvement and showmanship.
+Tempio’s Carnival is an historic carnival, unique in Sardinia, repeatedly copied and cloned but unachievable in spirit, animation, involvement and showmanship.
 A massive event, eagerly awaited by the local population, a tradition which deeply rooted in a past, that has left deep traces in various documents, the oldest of which, back to the first half of the 800.

 An extraordinarily important document that, as well as giving the news about the course of the masked balls, gives informations about the prestige of carnival and the popular involvement.